rytswd/get-istio-multicluster/docs/kind-based/README.md

 <details>
 <summary>Details</summary>

+Remove the entire `certs` directory, and `git reset --hard` to remove all the changes.

 KinD clusters can be deleted with `kind delete cluster` - and you can provide `--name` to specify one.